How Much Can You Earn as a Freelance Copywriter?

 Man drinking coffee.
 It taste bad.
 This is a GIF

 So, how much can you really earn as a freelance copywriter?
-And what’s the secret that turns those occasional gigs into consistent, high-paying work?
+And what’s the secret that turns those occasional gigs into consistent, high-paying job?
 Grab that coffee and let’s break it down with real numbers, examples, and a few laughs along the way.

-The Beginner’s Grind: $15 to $30 per Hour
+The Beginner’s Salary: $15 to $30 per Hour

 Let’s get one thing straight: when you’re just starting out, you’re not going to be pulling in “Lamborghini money.”
 As a newbie, you’ll likely earn between $15 and $30 per hour.
 Glamorous?
-Maybe not, but hey, it’s a solid start when you’re working from home in your pajamas while everyone else is stuck in traffic.
+Maybe not, but hey, it’s a solid income when you’re working from home in your pajamas while everyone else is stuck in traffic.

 At first, expect to spend more time chasing clients than writing.
 You sign up on platforms like Upwork, Fiverr, or PeoplePerHour.
 You write a few samples, build your profile, and start hustling.
 Then, boom!
 A few thousand hours later, you land your first gig.
 And guess what?
 It’s probably going to be underpaid, but that’s OK.
 These early jobs are your training wheels.

-Imagine: Sarah’s First Month
+Sarah’s First Month Freelance Copywriting

 Take Sarah.
-She started freelancing part-time while still juggling her 9-to-5.
+She started freelancing part-time while still juggling her 9-to-5 job.
 In her first month, she wrote five 1000-word blog posts for $25 each.
 Not exactly Lambo cash, but Sarah was smart.
 She used those gigs to build her portfolio, gather testimonials, and a few months later, bumped up her rates.

 Pro tip: Early on, it’s not about the money.
 Focus on building your portfolio, sharpening your skills, and getting client testimonials.
 That’s your ladder to higher-paying gigs.

-Mid-Level Earnings: $50 to $100 per Hour
+Mid-Level Salary: $50 to $100 per Hour

 After a few months (or maybe a year) of grinding, you’ve got a portfolio and a few steady clients under your belt.
 Now, you can finally say goodbye to those $15-per-hour gigs.
 You’ve leveled up to the $50 to $100 per hour range.
 Not bad, right?